omahs/jelly-verse-contracts/docs/StakingUml.md

     E->>B: Emit event (Chest Created)
     B->>B: Staking Event heard
-    B->>A: User notified that staking  is complete Note over A: Has Chest (Staking position NFT) with some voting power
+    B->>A: User notified that staking  is complete Note over A: Has Chest (Staking position NFT) <br/>with some voting power
 ```
 2. Freeze Chest flow (when Chest is unfrozen)